 Dartmoor National Park is a fabulous place to go walking.
-You can follow a suggested route in the leaflets; join a guided walk to find out more about Dartmoor from an expert, or set yourself a challenge with a long distance walk.
 With so many routes available across this wild and historic landscape, these pages will help you choose where to start.
-From granite tors to ancient woodland to picturesque reservoirs, Dartmoor offers spectacular walking routes for all.

 Why not join an organised walk led by an experienced guide?
 You won't need to worry about map reading and guided walks are a great way to discover more about Dartmoor's beauty, wildlife and cultural heritage.

 Visit the Moorland Guides website for details of all their walks, including “dogs welcome” walks.

 Dartmoor is beautiful but can be wild (particularly the weather!)
 It it sensible to take some precautions before visiting, especially if you're planning on walking in remote areas.
 Follow the safety advice to help you plan for your walk.

 Remember to Love Moor Life and follow the Ranger Code.